 Stop and Think1.
 Describe how deforestation can impact the the amount of carbon dioxide in the atmosphere.

-Up in Smoke: Fire and the Carbon Cycle.
+Up in Smoke: Deforestation, Fire, Farmers and the Carbon Cycle - a mini case study.

-Cutting down trees is only one part of a complex "carbon cycle" story in the Amazon rainforest.
+Cutting down trees is only one part of the complex "carbon cycle" story in areas of deforestation.
 When rainforest trees are cut, burned, or left to decompose, what happens to the carbon contained in those trees?
 What happens to the land left behind?
-Answers to this last question are dependent on the local economy and the needs of small communities to provide for their families.
+Answers to this last question are often dependent on the local economy and the needs of small communities to provide for their families.
 Small farmers and ranchers use a very old technique called "slash and burn" to clear and prepare the land for agriculture and cattle.
 In slash-and-burn agriculture, farmers will typically cut forests months ahead of the dry season.
 During the dry season, the "slashed" trees dry out and are then burned.
 The ash from the burned trees fertilizes the soil to support crops such as as rice, corn and soybeans and grass for cattle.
-Unfortunately, the nutrients in the soil are used up fairly quickly, the land becomes barren and farmers move on to slash-and-burn other parts of the rainforest.
+Unfortunately, soil nutrients such as nitrogen are used up fairly quickly, the land becomes barren and farmers then move on to slash-and-burn other parts of the rainforest.
 In this way, fire and soil become part of this complex carbon cycle, the economy of the rainforest and the people who live there.
 So, what can be done to mitigate the impact of slash and burn farming on the carbon cycle?
 Read about the work of Mike Hand, a British ecologist, and Inga trees to find out!

-The Task: Watch the five Oxfam short videos, or the documentary, linked above.
+Watch the five Oxfam short videos or the documentary linked above.
 As you watch, take notes that will allow you to compare and contrast the "slash and burn" farming with sustainable "crop alley" farming in terms of: